Australia's First National Parliament

 The new Parliament House was opened by Queen Elizabeth II on the 9th of May 1988.

-It is interesting to note that that exact date was the 87th anniversary of the opening of the first Parliament by the Queen’s grandfather, George V, in 1901 and was also the 61st anniversary of the opening of what is now Old Parliament House by the Queen’s father, George VI, in 1927.
+It is interesting to note that that exact date was the 87th anniversary of the opening of the first Parliament by Queen Elizabeth II's grandfather, George V, in 1901 and was also the 61st anniversary of the opening of what is now Old Parliament House by Queen Elizabeth's father, George VI, in 1927.

 The Old Parliament House now houses the Museum of Australian Democracy and the use of the Victorian parliament building in Melbourne is still the Parliament House of Victoria.